Himanshuu-Gupta/WolfTrack/README.md

 ## Contact
-In case of any issues, please mail your queries to wolftrackse@gmail.com
+In case of any issues, please e-mail your queries to wolftrackse@gmail.com or raise an issue on this repository